davidsmarcelino/gratuitinho/bancodedados.md

 );
 COMMENT ON TABLE public.settings IS 'Armazena as configurações globais do app (1 linha).';
 ALTER TABLE public.settings ENABLE ROW LEVEL SECURITY;
-CREATE POLICY "Allow public read access to settings" ON public.settings FOR SELECT USING (true);
-CREATE POLICY "Allow admin update access to settings" ON public.settings FOR UPDATE USING (true) WITH CHECK (true);
+CREATE POLICY "Allow public access to settings" ON public.settings FOR ALL USING (true) WITH CHECK (true);

 -- ========= INSERIR DADOS INICIAIS =========